-The hundreds of G Suite features, changes, and updates annually released by Google for Education will greatly impact how you, your staff, and your students function within the Google environment of a school or district.
-If a school district’s G Suite domain was not initially set up to EDU best-practices when they originally went Google, attempting to keep up and manage these changes within G Suite may exacerbate a problem that could have been at one time, a minor settings oversight deep within the console.
+The hundreds of Google Workspace features, changes, and updates annually released by Google for Education will greatly impact how you, your staff, and your students function within the Google environment of a school or district.
+If a school district’s Google Workspace domain was not initially set up to EDU best practices when they originally went Google, attempting to keep up and manage these changes within Google Workspace may exacerbate a problem that could have been at one time, a minor settings oversight deep within the console.

-Through our experience in setting school districts up for success with G Suite, we have found that there are some basic questions that can be asked introspectively that might help determine whether your G Suite domain should be Audited.
+Through our experience in setting school districts up for success with Google Workspace, we have found that there are some basic questions that can be asked introspectively that might help determine whether your Google Workspace domain should be audited.

-Does the person who started your G Suite domain no longer work there?
+Does the person who started your Google Workspace domain no longer work there?

 Having a shift in IT staff or management is always a bit of a scramble no matter what position is being filled and this is no different.
-How a G Suite domain is setup, whether done recently or years ago, can be very different from Admin to Admin.
-Having insight into settings configuration is very important in ensuring your domain is properly set up as G Suite changes continue to come down the line.
+How a Google Workspace domain is setup, whether done recently or years ago, can be very different from admin to admin.
+Having insight into settings configuration is very important in ensuring your domain is properly set up as Google Workspace changes continue to come down the line.

 Knowing what the EDU best-practices are – is just half the battle.
 It’s important to know what they are and where they’re implemented so you have a working understanding of what the student and staff experience will be.
 Having an EDU best-practices comprehensive guide that lists your current settings, recommended changes, and how to implement them can be the difference between going at it blind and having a clearly defined roadmap.

 Have you been through all the settings in the Admin console as a team and decided which ones are important and critical to your success?